prince475/phase-1-week-3-code-challenge-Flatdango/README.md

    ```

 # Project Setup
-To access this project on you local computer, follow the steps below
+To access this project on you local computer, follow the steps outlined below
 * Open your terminal
 * Clone this repository:
     - Run <code>git clone (https://github.com/prince475/phase-1-code-challenge-Flatdango-week3)</code>